Credit card interest rates average 20%-25%, versus 12% for a personal loan. Pay down your debt sooner with a SoFi Personal Loan. View your rate today.

 4. Phone

-Another bill you might pay with your credit card is your phone bill.
-You can likely set this up online on your phone provider’s website or by giving them a call.
-If you’re unsure of how to pay bills with a credit card, simply consult your phone provider.
+Another bill you might be able to pay with your credit card is your cell phone bill.
+You can likely set this up online on your provider’s website or by giving them a call.
+If you’re unsure of how to pay bills with a credit card, simply consult your plan provider.

 You’ll typically face no additional processing fees.